beginner-dot/tabby-ai-coding-agent-mlops/README.md

-1. Paste this into your README.md
-Open README.md in GitHub (click the pencil icon) and replace its contents with:

-text
 # Tabby AI Coding Agent MLOps (CPU-Only, WSL2 + Ollama)

 This project is a self-hosted AI coding agent platform built around **TabbyML** and **Ollama**, deployed on a **WSL2 CPU-only** environment.
 It documents how multiple architectures were designed, broken, and rebuilt until a stable, multi-model setup was achieved.